gemoc/gemoc.github.io/discovery/gemoc_3.6.1/catalog.md

             Operator for TFSM and ActivityDiagram (Incubation)  <small>by I3S</small>
         </h3>
         <p>Deployer that installs the project sources for the coordination operator for TFSM and ActivityDiagram concurrent languages and sample models.  [gemoc-studio 2.3.0]</p>
         <p>Deployer that installs the project sources for the coordination operator for TFSM and ActivityDiagram concurrent languages developped using GEMOC.
-The deployer also provides some sample models.</p>
+The deployer also provides some sample models.
-        <p><a href="http://timesquare.inria.fr/BCOoL/">Learn more</a></p>
+                <a href="http://timesquare.inria.fr/BCOoL/">Learn more</a></p>
         <p><small>License EPL</small></p>
         <h4>Update site</h4>
         <ul>